Climate action groups for young people in Ireland

 One Future is a network of climate campaign groups around Ireland that are supported by Friends of the Earth Ireland and Stop Climate Chaos.
 These groups aim to encourage faster and fairer climate action within their constituencies and communities by building local campaigns and lobbying local TDs.
 If you want to find out more about your local group, you can visit the Stop Climate Chaos website.

 The An Taisce Climate Ambassador Programme gives you the opportunity to promote positive climate actions in your workplace, school, campus or community.
 As a Climate Ambassador, you will be asked to carry out at least two climate actions and two climate communications in the place that you choose.
 You will also be required to complete a short report about your work during your time as a Climate Ambassador.

 By getting involved in the year-long programme, you will have the opportunity to receive on-going climate training, including science, communications and well-being, go on tours to see best practice examples of climate adaptation and mitigation and meet An Taisce’s Climate Action Officers, who will fully support you and other Climate Ambassadors with your projects.

 ECO-UNESCO Youth Climate Justice Challenge

-The ECO-UNESCO Youth Climate Justice Challenge gives young people the opportunity to learn more about climate justice.
-Participants get the chance to attend climate justice workshops, learn project management and communication skills, attend a film-editing workshop, take part in a weeklong climate justice-themed program and design and deliver a group action project.
+The ECO-UNESCO Youth Climate Advocate programme gives young people the opportunity to learn more about climate justice.
+Participants get the chance to attend climate justice workshops, learn project management and communication skills, and deliver a group action project.
 For more information and to find out when the application process opens, sign up to the ECO-UNESCO newsletter.

 If you are a third level student, it is possible that your college has an environmental society or Green Campus Committee.
 Through getting involved in these societies, you can help to raise awareness of the climate crisis and other environmental issues on your college campus.
 You can find a list of active societies on your college website.